szwork2013/many-slides/scripts/angular-ui-bootstrap/README.md

 The version somehow shows to be 0.10 but the implementation of the 'accordion' module still is the new one from version 0.11.

+The Modal still behaves like the 0.10 one, since the 'size' attribute does not do anything (known issue in 0.10).
+I hardcoded the class 'modal-lg' into the modal directive since it is only used at one point of the project as of the time of writing this.

 I don't get this project...